yetichain/yeti-docs/docs/introduction.md

 **Welcome to the YETI Documentation portal.**

-YETI is an L1 blockchain designed from the ground up to solve the current problems faced by existing blockchains.
+YETI is a L1 blockchain designed from the ground up to solve the current problems faced by existing blockchains.
 We have reimagined every aspect of the technology, from tokenomics to consensus, to create a fundamentally new distributed system.
 This documentation is the only reliable source of the YETI architecture.
 We are still polishing the system's nuances, so the documentation is constantly updated and supplemented.

 ## Get started